oimodeler/oimodeler/docs/source/examples.rst

 We see here that for the Ellipse (C1_eUD) the f parameter has been replaced by two independent parameters called ``c1_eUD_f_interp1`` and ``c1_eUD_f_interp2``.
 They represent the value of the flux at 3 and 4 microns.
 We could have added more reference wavelengths in our model and would have ended with more parameters.
 The same happens for the elongated Gaussian (C2_EG) fwhm.

 Currently our model has 10 free parameters.
 In certain cases we might want to link or share two or more parameters.
 In our case, we might consider that the two components have the same ``pa`` and ``elong``.
-The can be done easily.
+This can be done easily.
 To share a parameter you can just replace one parameter by another.

 .. code-block:: python